 A Fun Christmas Snowball Wreath Craft

 Are you getting as excited about the holidays as I am?
-Everything here is decorated just putting the finishing touches on the sparkly stuff and starting to think about the menu.
+Everything here is decorated I just putting the finishing touches on the sparkly stuff and starting to think about the menu.
 Decorating and seeing all the creativity came alive really puts me in the holiday mood.
-In today’s post I am sharing a DIY Christmas wreath made with lots of bright fluffy pom poms to create a Snowball wreath for the front door.
+Today I am excited to share an adorable DIY Christmas wreath made with lots of bright fluffy pom poms to create a gorgeously full Snowball wreath for the front door.

 This wreath started as a snowball pillow for my grand daughter’s room.
-I had it all made and on the bed and the pom poms were staying together very well, but the wool itself was really shedding.
-The wool is so soft it’s like a cloud but I didn’t like it being on the bed.
-As a result, I tore it apart and made this snowball wreath out of pom poms instead and I love it.
+I had it all made and on the bed and the pom poms were staying together very well, but the wool itself was really shedding onto the fur comforter.
+The wool is so soft it’s like a cloud but I didn’t like it on the bed, imagine the littles trying to sleep with all that loose fluff, not happening.
+I had to use all those gorgeous fluffy fun pom poms so I switched ideas and made this snowball wreath instead.
+I love it.

 Making the Pom Poms A Fun Craft to do with Children